Jake Day: Bambi production

-Since Disney animators had never seen a live white-tail deer, Day arranged with the Maine Department of Economic Development to have two four-month old orphaned fawns brought from Maine to be sketched by the studio artists.
+Since Disney animators had never seen a live white-tail deer, Day arranged with the Maine Department of Economic Development to have two four-month-old orphaned fawns brought from the state to be sketched by the studio artists.
 When the two fawns were delivered to the area Railway Express office, the sign on the truck read: "Walt Disney's new 'Find From Maine', Bambi, enroute (sic) to Hollywood to act as model for the 'hero' in Disney's next full length picture, "Bambi'.
 He is travelling (sic) with his girl friend, Faline – from Maine to California by Railway express."
-For a period of nine months, animators drew the fawns as they aged into young adulthood; losing their spots in the process.
-Upon arrival, the fawns were fed milk formula, lime juice and Maine spring water.
+For nine months, animators drew the fawns as they aged into adulthood and lost their spots.
+The fawns were fed milk formula, lime juice, and Maine spring water.
+The two deer lived at the Disney studios during the five years it took to complete the film.
+Shortly after, the model for Bambi died and the model for Faline was transported to Griffith Park Zoo in Los Angeles, where she became a mother.

-Over all, the film took 5 years to complete; during which time the two deer lived at the Disney studios.
-Shortly after, the model for Bambi died; but Faline was transported to Griffith Park Zoo in Los Angeles, California where she became a mother.
-Upon release of the film, Disney wished to premiere the film in Augusta, Maine to recognize Day's considerable contributions to the film.
-However, due to possible protests from the strong hunting community within the state, officials voted against premiering the film in Maine.
-Instead, Bambi premiered in London on August 8, 1942, then at Radio City Music Hall in New York City; before having its first "public showing" in Portland, Maine.
+Disney tried to hold the film's premiere in Augusta, Maine to recognize Day's considerable contributions, but officials voted against premiering the film in the state, fearing protests from the local hunting community.
+Instead, Bambi premiered in London on August 8, 1942, and then at Radio City Music Hall in New York City before its first "public showing" in Portland, Maine.